 What’s the time commitment?

 The first part of F/ASIP is SP.800 (3 credits) and runs during the month of January and through the early part of the spring semester.
 SP.800 consists of online webinars, a full day symposium at the end of January, spring semester classes, peer mentor meetings and assignments.

 We run two full day symposiums in January at the end of the very last week of Independent Activities Period (IAP), but you only need to attend one.
-If you have a conflict, you can come to morning of one day and the afternoon of another.
+If you have a conflict, you can come to the morning of one day and the afternoon of another.

 The second part of F/ASIP, SP.801 (3 credits), prepares students for the Fall Career Fair and launching into their sophomore year internship search.
 SP.801 consists of an online webinar, virtual hangouts, homework assignments and a presentation on your summer experience.

 In addition, you’ll need to complete the following prerequisites:

 - Draft a cover letter and resume and have each reviewed by us during drop-in hours, preferably prior to registration.
 Try tailoring these documents to an actual internship, UROP, MISTI, or other opportunity you are considering applying for this summer.